IdentityServer/IdentityServer3/README.md

 [OpenID Connect specification](http://openid.net/specs/openid-connect-core-1_0.html) / [OAuth2 specification](http://tools.ietf.org/html/rfc6749 "OAuth2 specification")

-Also check out my [Introduction to OpenID Connect, OAuth2 and IdentityServer](https://vimeo.com/97344501) talk from NDC London.
+Also check out my [Introduction to OpenID Connect, OAuth2 and IdentityServer](https://vimeo.com/97344501) talk from NDC Oslo 2014.

 ## Getting started ##
 We currently don't provide a setup tool or a UI, but IdentityServer is remarkably easy to setup.
 Start with downloading/cloning the repo.
 Open the solution in Visual Studio and start it.
 Use the various clients in the [samples](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples) repository to exercise the various flows.
 Also check the wiki for more information.